-Common cardiac anomalies include coarctation of the aorta and bicuspid aortic valve.
+Common cardiac anomalies include coarctation of the aorta Coarctation of the Aorta Coarctation of the aorta is a localized narrowing of the aortic lumen that results in upper-extremity hypertension, left ventricular hypertrophy, and malperfusion of the abdominal organs and... read more and bicuspid aortic valve.
 Hypertension frequently occurs with aging, even without coarctation.
 Renal anomalies and hemangiomas are frequent.
-Occasionally, telangiectasia occurs in the GI tract, with resultant GI bleeding or protein loss.
-Hearing loss occurs; strabismus and hyperopia (farsightedness) are common and increase the risk of amblyopia.
+Occasionally, telangiectasia occurs in the gastrointestinal (GI) tract, with resultant GI bleeding or protein loss.
+Hearing loss may occur; strabismus Strabismus Strabismus is misalignment of the eyes, which causes deviation from the parallelism of normal gaze.
+Diagnosis is clinical, including observation of the corneal light reflex and use of a cover... read more and hyperopia (farsightedness) are common and increase the risk of amblyopia Amblyopia Amblyopia is functional reduction in visual acuity of an eye caused by disuse during visual development.
+Severe loss of vision can occur in the affected eye if amblyopia is not detected and... read more .
 Thyroiditis, diabetes mellitus, and celiac disease are more common than among the general population.

 Infants are at a higher risk of developmental dysplasia of the hip Developmental Dysplasia of the Hip (DDH) Developmental dysplasia of the hip (formerly congenital dislocation of the hip) is abnormal development of the hip joint.
 (See also Introduction to Congenital Craniofacial and Musculoskeletal... read more .
 Of adolescents, 10% have scoliosis.
 Osteoporosis and fractures are fairly common among women with Turner syndrome.
 Gonadal dysgenesis (ovaries replaced by bilateral streaks of fibrous stroma and devoid of developing ova) occurs in 90% of females.
 Between 15% and 40% of adolescents with Turner syndrome undergo spontaneous puberty, but only 2 to 10% undergo spontaneous menarche.

-Intellectual disability is rare, but many girls have nonverbal learning disability, attention-deficit/hyperactivity disorder, or both and thus score poorly on performance tests and in mathematics, even though they score average or above in the verbal components of intelligence tests.
+Intellectual disability is rare, but many girls have nonverbal learning disability, attention-deficit/hyperactivity disorder Attention-Deficit/Hyperactivity Disorder (ADD, ADHD) Attention-deficit/hyperactivity disorder (ADHD) is a syndrome of inattention, hyperactivity, and impulsivity.
+The 3 types of ADHD are predominantly inattentive, predominantly hyperactive/impulsive... read more , or both and thus score poorly on performance tests and in mathematics, even though they score average or above in the verbal components of intelligence tests.

 Many neonates are very mildly affected; however, some present with marked dorsal lymphedema of the hands and feet and with lymphedema or loose folds of skin over the back of the neck.
 Other frequent anomalies include a webbed neck and a broad chest with widely spaced and inverted nipples.
-Affected girls have short stature compared with family members.
+Affected girls often are short in stature compared with family members.

 Less common findings include a low hairline on the back of the neck, ptosis, multiple pigmented nevi, short 4th metacarpals and metatarsals, prominent finger pads with whorls in the dermatoglyphics on the ends of the fingers, and hypoplasia of the nails.
-Increased carrying angle at the elbow occurs.
+Increased cubitus valgus (carrying angle) at the elbow occurs.

 In neonates, the diagnosis of Turner syndrome may be suspected based on the presence of lymphedema or a webbed neck.
 In the absence of these findings, some children are diagnosed later, based on short stature, lack of pubertal development, and amenorrhea.

-Echocardiography or MRI is indicated to detect cardiac anomalies.
+Echocardiography or MRI is indicated to detect cardiac anomalies and for ongoing surveillance.

 Cytogenetic analysis and Y-specific probe studies are done for all people with gonadal dysgenesis to rule out mosaicism with a Y-bearing cell line (eg, 45,X/46,XY).
-These people are usually phenotypic females who have variable features of Turner syndrome.
-They are at an increased risk of gonadal cancer, especially gonadoblastoma, and, although controversial, it is often recommended that the gonads be removed prophylactically.
+These people are usually phenotypic females who may have variable features of Turner syndrome.
+They are at an increased risk of gonadal tumors, especially gonadoblastomas, some of which may become malignant.
+Because of this potential for cancer, prophylactic gonad removal, although controversial, is often recommended.

-Renal ultrasonography at time of diagnosis, annual urinalysis, BUN, and creatinine for patients with renal system anomalies
+Renal ultrasonography at time of diagnosis, annual urinalysis, blood urea nitrogen, and creatinine for patients with renal system anomalies

-Thyroid function tests at diagnosis and every 1 to 2 yr thereafter
+Thyroid function tests at diagnosis and annually thereafter

 Coarctation of the aorta is usually repaired surgically.
 Other cardiac anomalies are monitored and repaired as needed.